kdavid001/snake-game/README.md

 # Future Works:
 - Further optimise Double DQN hyperparameters.
 - Try Rainbow DQN and other advanced RL algorithms.
+- Try Rainbow and Double DQN by passing a grid instead using Covolutional Networks.
-- Improve reward shaping to reduce looping behaviour.
+- Improve reward shaping to try and reduce looping behaviour.
 - Enhance Pygame UI with visual overlays for agent decisions and cycle paths.

 ## Contributions
 Please Feel Free to contribute by Opening an issue.